Gokulapps/EVA-Assignments/Session 7 Advanced Training Concepts/README.md

 # Session 7 Assignment
-Task is to create a Repo which must have files to Train the Models.
+To create a Repo which must have files to Train the Models.
 Once the Repo is created, Import the Repo to the current notebook and Train Resnet18
 Model on CIFAR10 Dataset for 20 Epochs.
 Then Plot 10 or 20 Misclassified Images along with their GradCAM Output.

 # Repo Link